ucan-wg/invocation/README.md

 ![](./diagrams/concepts.svg)

+### 2.2.1 Invocation

+An invocation is like function application: a request to perform some action on a resource with specific inputs.

+### 2.2.2 Pointer

+A pointer identifies a particular instance of an invocation.

+### 2.2.3 Receipt

+A receipt describes the output of an invocation, referenced by its pointer.

+### 2.2.4 Promise

+A promise is a reference to the receipt of an action that has yet to return a receipt.

+### 2.2.5 Batch

+A batch is a way of requesting more than one action at once.

+### 2.2.6 Pipeline

+A pipeline is a batch that includes promises.
+This allows for the automatic chaining of actions based on their outputs.

 # 3 Envelope

 The invocation envelope is a thin wrapper around a UCAN that conveys that all of the contained tasks SHOULD be performed.